Guide to MBA Careers – Business Administration Career Paths

-It is easy to understand why one might consider an MBA with a focus on digital marketing.
+It is easy to understand why one might consider an MBA focusing on digital marketing.
 Demand for digital marketing skills is exploding, and employers are willing to pay a substantial salary premium for these skills.

 Two categories that nearly doubled include demand for social media marketing skills, which increased 96 percent, along with their need for digital marketing skills overall, which surged 92 percent.
 Moreover, since 2011, job postings calling for digital marketing skills grew 30 percent faster than overall marketing job postings.

 Furthermore, according to a recent study from McKinley Marketing Partners, of those marketing executives hiring this year, 56 percent will hire professionals with digital marketing skills, with digital advertising, content strategy, and social media counting as the top three in-demand skills.
 But their search for digital marketers will be a tight one.
 Only a fraction of digital marketing professionals are actively looking for new job opportunities, and almost half say they would only switch because of a salary increase.

 Burning Glass Technologies also reports that four in ten marketing job openings now call for digital marketing skills.
 Those skills carry nearly a $7,000 salary premium over other marketing roles, and digital marketing jobs take 16 percent longer to fill.
 Mobile marketing appears to be the highest-paid skill, with a national average advertised salary of $88,681.
 Still, the Glassdoor database suggests that director-level salaries in markets like San Francisco that are about 28 percent above the national average are approaching $137,125, according to Glassdoor data.

 McKinley Marketing Partners even went so far as to admonish hiring managers that they “should always be looking for marketers with digital skills, so they have a pool of talent to tap into when a need arises; otherwise they may have a hard time finding the right candidate on short notice.”